 When it comes to browser bookmarks, there are two kinds of people: those who don't have many and those who have hundreds.
 I'm among the latter, so I'm always looking for better ways to organize them.
 That's how I found ViewMarks, a great Firefox add-on which is all about the visual experience.
 ViewMarks puts a creative twist on bookmarks while using a familiar file manager paradigm - it lets you preview and manage your bookmarks like they're files and folders.

-If you’re interested in trying out ViewMarks, you can get it from the official Firefox Add-ons website.
+If you're interested in trying out ViewMarks, you can get it from.
 There are several ways to open ViewMarks:

 - from the Firefox Preferences menu;

 - by clicking the icon in the Add-on Bar;

 - or by typing "about:viewmarks" into the address bar.

 All your bookmarks will be represented by a globe icon and sorted into their respective folders.
 Both bookmarks and folders can be opened in new tabs or windows, and ViewMarks will create a preview image for every bookmarked website you visit to give you that classic "speed dial" look.

 The main ViewMarks toolbar on the top consists of two parts: navigation and settings.
 The navigation is breadcrumbs-style, so you can quickly move between folders and access any subfolder by clicking the double-arrow button.